 }

-The password.length if statement checks whether a user forgot to fill the password field.
-The code will show an error message if the passsword field is empty.
+Addionally we use the length on the password variable. password.length also checks whether a user skipped the password field.
+The code will show an error message if the password field is less than 8 characters.

 // Check the length of the password value, if empty return an error.